 Focuses on the study of efficient computation, models of computational processes, and their limits.

 Explanation of requirements: a course in computability/complexity, two theory electives and an upper-level technical mathematics course

 Required courses: Four total (4 full, 0 half)

 - CS 481x (intro theory course)

-- Two additional courses numbered CS F8xx or ORIE 6330 (Graph Theory and Network Flow) or ORIE 6335 (Scheduling Theory).
+- Two additional courses numbered CS F8xx or from the following list: ECE 6890 (An Algorithmic and Information-Theoretic Toolbox for Massive Data), ORIE 6330 (Graph Theory and Network Flow), ORIE 6335 (Scheduling Theory), ORIE 6334 (Combinatorial Optimization).
 (Recall that CS 4820 does not satisfy this requirement, since the "F" notation indicates a 4000-6000 non-CS-major-required 3+ credit course.)